cferdinandi/adventure/content/rules.md

 The battle is over when all of the villains have been defeated or the players retreat.

 If all of the players are knocked out, the *Guide* can come up with a creative way to save them, or can have them suffer a setback as a result.

+### Fleeing a battle

+Each battle encounter also has an overall difficulty level.

+If players decide to flee instead of fight, they each roll to flee the battle.
+Normal die roll rules apply (their highest role must meet or exceed the difficulty level).

+Players can choose to flee a battle at any time, including in the middle of one.